The-Brainery/ARcad/README.md

 2. Ensure the svg contains a viewBox attribute ```<svg viewBox="0 0 67 67" ...>```html in the root node.
 If the viewBox attribute is not present, simply add it manually (```<svg viewBox="0 0 WIDTH HEIGHT" ...>```).
 Play with WIDTH and HEIGHT until it looks proper in the browser (if too large: the svg will appear padded on the right/bottom sides; if too small: the svg will be cropped)

-3. Ensure that your fluxels have an attribute called "data-channels" and an "id" attribute. "data-channels" defines how the fluxels are connected, and is used as a selector.
+3. Ensure that your fluxels have an attribute called "data-channels" and an "id" attribute.
+The id attribute must be unique for every fluxel! "data-channels" defines how the fluxels are connected, and is used as a selector.
 The id is used for restoring the state of the svg upon reload.

 ## Help